Delta161/tokenizer/.trae/rules/project_rules.md

 Prisma is used for communication with the database
 The backend test server is http://localhost:3000
-The prisma client is located at : backend\node_modules\@prisma\client For the backend the following packages are used:
+The prisma client is located at : backend\node_modules\@prisma\client Save all files temporarly created for testing purposes in the backend\src\tmp folder Delete all files in the backend\src\tmp folder after each test Do not make backups of files before you delete them.
+Validation and Sanitization must be done by Zod 4.0.5 The backend is using Zod 4.0.5 for validation and sanitization.
+The backend is using Prisma 6.11.1 for database communication.
+All http errors must be handled by http-errors package.

+For the backend the following packages are used:

 - PostgreSQL